phaustin/quantecon-example/book/docs/python_by_example.md

 ## Overview

-We\'re now ready to start learning the Python language itself.
+We're now ready to start learning the Python language itself.

 In this lecture, we will write and then pick apart small Python programs.